-The variable defines method ΙP The SERVICE the used for obtaining the address.
-CLFS-Bootscripts package has a modular IP assignment format, and creating additional files in the /etc/sysconfig/network-devices/services directory allows other IP assignment methods.
-This is commonly used for Dynamic Host Configuration Protocol (DHCP), which is addressed in the BLFS book.
+The SERVICE variable defines the method used for obtaining the IP address.
+The CLFS-Bootscripts package has a modular IP assignment format, and creating additional files in the /etc/sysconfig/network-devices/ services directory allows other IP assignment methods.

 The GATEWAY variable should contain the default gateway IP address, if one is present.
 If not, then comment out the variable entirely.